hackclub/hackclub/workshops/soundboard/README.md

 jQuery uses the `$` to refer to itself, and uses `#` to mean `id`.
 By passing in "#chop3" in the parentheses, we are creating a selector for an HTML element having the id of "chop3."
 A selector is how we can select specific HTML elements within our JavaScript code.

-Then, if we do the following, we will be creating selectors for the other buttons, using their respective IDs.
+Then, if we type the following, we will be creating selectors for the other buttons, using their respective IDs.

 ```js
 $("#kick4");